tusharsadhwani/blog/src/pages/post/ast.md

 )
 ```

+> If you actually run this code, you might notice that the output here has different whitespace compared to what I have in my blog.
+It's just personal preference, if you find an output similar to mine more readable you can install `astpretty` from pip, and use `astpretty.pprint(node, show_offsets=False, indent=2)`

 You can see that the operators `<`, `>` and `>` are stored as `ops=[Lt(), Gt(), Gt()]` inside the `Compare` object.
 The four values are stored a bit more peculiarly: The variable `a` is stored in a separate field called `left`, and then every other variable is stored in a list called `comparators`:

 ```python